Business & Enterprise

-Business Studies is taught as a GCSE option from Year 10 and at ‘A ’Level in Years 12 and 13.
-It is a well-established and popular subject and there are typically three GCSE classes each year.
-Students can choose to take Business Studies at ‘A’ Level, even if they have not taken the subject at GCSE, and around forty students do so each year.
+Business is taught as a GCSE and Enterprise is taught as a BTEC option from Year 10 and 11.
+At A-level students can study Business.
+It is a well-established and popular subject and there are typically three GCSE classes and two BTEC classes each year.
+Students can choose to take Business at A-level, even if they have not taken the subject at GCSE.

 Staff and facilities

 The Business, Enterprise and Economics Department is led by Mrs R Ford who is supported by three further members of staff.

 The department is housed in two new classrooms within the languages block, with access to a suite of computers that provide the department with excellent information technology facilities.

 National Young Enterprise Scheme

 For the past fifteen years Business students in Year 12 have taken part in the National Young Enterprise Scheme.
 The scheme allows students to form their own company, decide upon the production of a specific good or service and market their product or service to customers.
 Each Young Enterprise company has advisers from within the local business community who assist and support.
 They take part in workshops covering business planning, sales and marketing and compete against teams within Oxfordshire at trade fairs.
 Burford School continue to be successful at the area and regional finals.

 The Young Enterprise National Tenner Challenge (Year 10 students)

 Students in Year 10 have taken part in the National Tenner Challenge over the past five years.
 They have enjoyed considerable success and the project has given them a valuable insight into the world of business.
 Students dedicate their time to starting up a small business with just £10 and attend after school business coaching sessions every Thursday.
 Burford have been national winners for the past four years, competing with over 2,6000 students in the 15-19 age category.